-As shown in Table 3, incubation at 24°C , with either one or two treatments with complement, produced a better lysis if the duration of incubation was extended from 30 to 60 min.
+As shown in Table 3, incubation at 24°C, with either one or two treatments with complement, produced a better lysis if the duration of incubation was extended from 30 to 60 min.
 We did not achieve an increase in killing with two 30-min treatments than we did with one 60-min treatment--probably because the complement we used maintained an equal activity for at least 1 h at 24°C and needed 2 h to achieve complete lysis.
+We have published the immunophenotype of 28 Burkitt cell lines ana-

 We have published the immunophenotype of 28 Burkitt cell lines analyzed with seven distinct MAbs (17,21) (Table 4).
-B, and Y29/55 were expressed on almost all cell lines; cell lines established from Caucasian BL patients strongly expressed pre-B cell markers as CALLA or BA.
-Hence, we selected Y29/55.
-B. and AL. as relevant MAbs to pure Bl cells.
+B, and Y29/55 were expressed on almost all cell lines; cell lines established from Caucasian BL patients strongly expressed pre-B cell markers as CALLA or BA1.
+Hence, we selected Y29/55, B1, and AL2 as relevant MAbs to purge BL cells.
+We obtained a plateau of optimal activity at 1:80 final dilution for

-we selected Y29/55, B1, and AL2 as relevant MAbs to purge BL cells.
-We obtained a plateau of optimal activity at 1:80 final dilution for B1, 1:50 for Y29/55, and 1:1000 for AL2.
+We obtained a plateau of optimal activity at 1:80 final dilution for B_1 , 1:50 for Y29/55, and 1:1000 for AL2.
 However, in individual assays, we obtained a slight improvement in killing cells with increased amounts of MAb, probably because of some variations in sensitivity of BL cell